g8d3/p1/s4-trade/t1/plan.md

 I would like to simplify these selectors, I would prefer something like "table tr td:nth-child(n) a"

-Main goal: help me implement and complete this rough crypto trading strategy:
+Main goal: help me implement and complete this rough crypto trading strategy in a web app:

 1. using browsermcp(tool) get coingecko N biggest gainers by category for each of: